FinnSlater/Code-Connect-Lessons/lessons/binary-search/lesson.md

 ## Tutorial

 Let’s walk through the binary search process step-by-step.
-1. Start with the entire sorted array.
-2. Compare the target value to the middle element.
-3. If they match, return the middle index.
-4. If the target is smaller, repeat the process on the left half; if larger, on the right half.
-5. Continue until the target is found or the search interval is empty.
+Start with the entire sorted array -> Compare the target value to the middle element -> If they match, return the middle index -> If the target is smaller, repeat the process on the left half; if larger, on the right half -> Continue until the target is found or the search interval is empty

 Below is a diagram illustrating the binary search process:
 ![](./assets/binary_search.png)